Trail Guide: The Full Lemmon Drop In Tucson, Arizona

 Learn everything you need to know about mountain biking the Full Lemmon Drop in Tucson, Arizona including what to expect and more

-The Full Lemmon Drop in Tucson, Arizona is what The Whole Enchilada is to Moab: a 25+ mile link-up of world-class mountain bike trails that plunge down ridges and canyons, ascend up steep climbs (or hike-a-bikes), navigate tricky trail obstacles, and more.
+The Full Lemmon Drop in Tucson, Arizona is what The Whole Enchilada is to Moab: a 25+ mile link-up of epic mountain bike trails that plunge down ridges and canyons, ascend steep climbs (or hike-a-bikes…), and navigate tricky trail obstacles all the while showing off amazing views.

 In short, it’s an epic, all-day ride.